zr-tex8r/ifptex/README.md

 ### System Requirements

-  - TeX format: plain TeX, LaTeX (and any plain-compatible ones).
+  * TeX format: plain TeX, LaTeX, and INI mode.
-  - TeX engine: Anything.
+  * TeX engine: Anything.
-  - DVI driver (in DVI mode): Anything.
+  * DVI driver (in DVI mode): Anything.
+  * Dependent packages:
+      - iftex

 ### Installation

 In a system compliant to TDS 1.1, move the files as follows:

-  - `*.sty` → $TEXMF/tex/latex/ifptex
+  - `*.sty` → $TEXMF/tex/generic/ifptex

 And rehash your TEXMF trees if necessary.